Haig Point Club: Ferry company

 Haig Point has its own private ferry company that transports its members, their guests, and employees to and from Daufuskie and Hilton Head Island.
 The Embarkation Center on Hilton Head serves as both a ferry terminal and parking lot, as no cars are allowed in Haig Point – members and guests travel via golf cart or bicycle.

-The Haig Point Ferry Company has three large ferries (Haig Point I, II and IV), two smaller ferries (Osprey and Pelican) and two smaller water taxi (Haig Point III & Sandpiper).
+The Haig Point Ferry Company has three large ferries (Haig Point I, II and IV), and one smaller water taxi (Haig Point III).
 In 2007, as a part of the club's long-range strategic plan, the Haig Point IV (with a capacity of 100 persons, including crew) was built and is now an active part of the fleet.

 Wildlife

 Haig Point is home to a variety of different animals including deer, eagles, osprey, falcons, squirrels, lizards, snakes, armadillos, alligators and many different types of fish and sharks.

 Popular culture

 Haig Point was the first golf course and golf course community featured in the first publication of Links Magazine (then titled Southern Links), the March/April 1988 issue.
 Links also featured the Palm Beach Polo Golf and Country Club and an interview with Gary Player in this first issue.
 Celebrating its 20th anniversary, Links featured Haig Point again in its July/August 2008 publication.
 The eighth hole "Calibogue" green of Haig Point's Signature Course was featured on the cover of the July/August 2008 issue.

 Pat Conroy's book The Water Is Wide is a recounting of the year (1969) he spent as a teacher on Daufuskie Island teaching at the Mary Field School.
 With contributions from Haig Point members, other Daufuskie residents and various Lowcountry organizations, the school has been preserved as a community center.